Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 However, conditions are not the only driving force that propels people’s decisions to learn a particular tongue.

-Personal reason is another force that drives people to opt for a specific one.
+Personal reason is another force that drives people to choose a specific one.

 Some people choose to select a particular language because of the way it appeals to them.